calcode/calcode.github.io/_posts/2024-07-17-five-adages-product-managers.md

 permalink: five-adages-product-manager
 ---

-I recently came across these adages while browsing the web, and they resonated with me instantly—not just because one of them is from my favourite movie of all time!
+I recently came across these adages while browsing the web, and they resonated instantly - not least because one of them comes from my favourite film of all time.

-- **Murphy’s Law**
+- **Murphy's Law**
-- **Gilbert’s Law**
+- **Gilbert's Law**
-- **Kidlin’s Law**
+- **Kidlin's Law**
-- **Wilson’s Law**
+- **Wilson's Law**
-- **Falkland’s Law**
+- **Falkland's Law**

-Let’s explore each one and how you can apply them in your role as a Product Manager.
+Let's go through each one and how you can apply it as a Product Manager.

-### Murphy’s Law
+### Murphy's Law

-> “Anything that can go wrong will go wrong.”
+> "Anything that can go wrong will go wrong."
-> “In some formulations, it is extended to: ‘Anything that can go wrong will go wrong, and at the worst possible time.’”
+> "In some formulations, it's extended to: 'Anything that can go wrong will go wrong, and at the worst possible time.'"

-This may sound gloomy, but I’ve found it to be a helpful mindset—especially after first hearing it in *Interstellar*.
+Sounds gloomy, but I've found it a genuinely useful mindset - especially since first hearing it in *Interstellar*.

-#### How to apply
+**How to apply it**

-- Expect Challenges.
-Working in software means recognising that not everything is within your control.
-While you can manage certain aspects, you often depend on others (e.g., usable designs, reliable code) to ensure success.
+- **Expect challenges.** Working in software means accepting that not everything is within your control.
+You can manage certain things, but success often depends on others - usable designs, reliable code, and so on.
-- Plan for Edge Cases.
-Invest time in planning.
-Consider potential issues by discussing designs and implementations with engineers, always keeping the customer perspective in mind.
+- **Plan for edge cases.** Invest time up front.
+Talk through designs and implementations with engineers, always keeping the customer's perspective front of mind.
-- Stay Positive.
-When things go wrong (and they will), approach problems with energy and positivity.
-Engage the right people to address the issue.
-View setbacks as opportunities to learn rather than as failures.
+- **Stay positive.** When things go wrong - and they will - bring energy rather than panic.
+Get the right people involved and treat setbacks as learning, not failure.

-### Gilbert’s Law
+### Gilbert's Law

-> “The biggest problem with any task or job is that no one tells you what and how to do it.”
+> "The biggest problem with any task or job is that no one tells you what and how to do it."

-Fun fact: Gilbert also happens to be my father-in-law’s name!
+Fun fact: Gilbert also happens to be my father-in-law's name.

-#### How to apply
+**How to apply it**

-- Be Organised.
-As a Product Manager, it’s your job to bring structure to ambiguity.
-Before diving into new work, take a moment to map out what’s needed to move from problem to solution.
+- **Be organised.** Bringing structure to ambiguity is a core part of the PM job.
+Before diving into new work, take a moment to map out what's needed to go from problem to solution.
-- Communicate Clearly.
-Whether you’re using formal product development principles or a simple checklist, create a plan and share it with the right stakeholders.
-The plan can take as little as five minutes to draft, but its impact will be significant.
+- **Communicate clearly.** Whether you're using a formal framework or a simple checklist, write the plan down and share it with the right people.
+It might take five minutes to draft, but the payoff is significant.

-### Kidlin’s Law
+### Kidlin's Law

-> “If you write the problem down clearly, then the matter is half solved.”
+> "If you write the problem down clearly, then the matter is half solved."

-I’m not sure where this adage originates, but it’s one of my favourites.
+I'm not sure where this one originates, but it's one of my favourites.

-#### How to apply
+**How to apply it**

-- Define the Problem.
-Writing a clear, succinct problem statement is one of the hardest—and most crucial—tasks in product development.
-A well-defined problem helps prevent teams from jumping to solutions prematurely.
+- **Define the problem.** Writing a clear, succinct problem statement is one of the hardest - and most important - parts of product development.
+Get it right and you stop teams jumping to solutions too early.
-- Validate Understanding.
-Replay the problem statement to your colleagues and customers.
+- **Validate understanding.** Play the problem statement back to colleagues and customers.
 Is it specific?
-Is this the exact issue you want to solve?
+Is it actually the problem you're trying to solve?
-- Iterate Confidently.
-Once you’ve nailed the problem, you can start exploring solutions.
-Expect to discover new insights along the way—that’s part of the process.
+- **Iterate with confidence.** Once the problem is nailed down, start exploring solutions.
+Expect new insights to surface along the way - that's the process working, not a sign you got it wrong.

-### Wilson’s Law
+### Wilson's Law

-> “Wealth is not an immediate goal but a byproduct of prioritising knowledge and intelligence.”
+> "Wealth is not an immediate goal but a byproduct of prioritising knowledge and intelligence."

-This might sound counterintuitive at first, but there’s more to it than meets the eye.
+Sounds counterintuitive at first, but there's more to it than meets the eye.

-#### How to apply
+**How to apply it**

-- Focus on Growth.
-Your value as a Product Manager increases with experience.
-Take on challenges that push you outside your comfort zone, and you’ll open doors to new opportunities.
+- **Focus on growth.** Your value as a PM compounds with experience.
+Take on stretch challenges and you'll open doors to new opportunities.
-- Redefine Wealth.
-Wealth isn’t just about money.
-Roles that emphasise the product and people can be deeply rewarding.
-Also, don’t forget to prioritise what truly matters—like family and personal time.
+- **Redefine wealth.** It isn't only about money.
+Roles that centre the product and the people can be deeply rewarding in their own right - and don't forget to prioritise what really matters, like family and personal time.

-### Falkland’s Law
+### Falkland's Law

-> “Think about the things that are absolutely necessary.”
+> "Think about the things that are absolutely necessary."

-This adage is a game-changer for prioritisation.
+A game-changer for prioritisation.

-#### How to apply
+**How to apply it**

-- Stay Focused.
-Once you’ve identified a specific problem, resist the temptation to tackle unrelated issues.
-Stay disciplined and solve the problem you set out to address.
+- **Stay focused.** Once you've identified the specific problem, resist the pull toward unrelated issues.
+Stay disciplined and solve the thing you set out to solve.